Get insider access

 3. Best Mid-Range 27-Inch Monitor

 If you find the Dell U2723QE too expensive and prefer something cheaper, check out the Dell S2722QC.
 It's a step-down monitor from the U2723QE, which is why it costs less, and you can often find it on sale as well.
 It has fewer features as it has a smaller USB hub with only two USB-A ports and one USB-C port, so you can't connect as many devices as on the U2723QE.
-It still supports DisplayPort Alt Mode, but with 65W of power delivery, it isn't enough to charge power-hungry laptops, so you may need to connect an external power source to charge the laptop while you're using it.
-If you don't need USB ports, check out the cheaper Dell S2721QS, which performs similarly.
+That said, it supports DisplayPort Alt Mode, but with 65W of power delivery, it isn't enough to charge power-hungry laptops, so you may need to connect an external power source to charge the laptop while you're using it.

 See our review